-Wienerberger and General Shale build hope and community through affordable housing

-Vienerberger and Habitat for Humanity are celebrating 10 years of working together in Central and Eastern Europe to help families build or improve a place they can call home and to strengthen local communities.
-Since the partnership's inception in 2012, Wienerberger and General Shale have joined Habitat to empower more than 4,700 people through home building and community support projects.
+Wienerberger and General Shale build hope and community through affordable housing ienna, Austria-based Wienerberger and Habitat for Humanity are celebrating 10 years of working together in Central and Eastern Europe to help families build or improve a place they can call home and to strengthen local communities.
+Since the partnership's inception in 2012, Wienerberger and General Shale have joined Habitat to empower more than 4.700 people through home building and community support projects.